 and discussion, coming to office hours, and improvement throughout the class.

 Homework is 20% of the final grade.
 There will be 7 homeworks, your lowest grade will be dropped.

 Homework is due on Mondays midnight.
 Submission is online via Gradescope

 (you should already be enrolled; if not, enroll using your @ucsd.edu email and the code M3DNJ3).

 Homework should be solved in groups of 3-4 students (you can change groups for different homeworks; students may be in different sections).

 No collaboration or discussion outside the groups is allowed (but if you are stuck on a problem, please come to discussion or office hours).

 Participation is 10% of the total grade.
 For full participation grade, you need to collect 20 participation points.
-How to collect participation points:
+There are several ways in which you can get particiaption points:

 1 point: coming to lecture and participating in clicker discussions (max 2 per week, not including midterms)

 1 point: coming to discussion section (max 1 per week)